7 plus (7+) Exam – North London Collegiate School (NLCS) – What you need to know

 This provides a great opportunity for family visits, enabling parents and daughters to visit together.
 The school creates a special ‘Junior School Trail’ for families to follow, allowing you to experience a range of activities and visit the classrooms used for the 7 plus assessments.
 Everything is done to put families and children at ease.

-The first stage of the process for entry to NLCS at seven plus consists of written tests in maths, English and reading.
+The first stage of the process for entry to NLCS at 7+ consists of written tests in: